OpenMS/pyopenms-docs/docs/source/feature_detection.rst

-Each entry in the :py:class:`~.FeatureMap` is a so-called :py:class:`~.Feature` and allows direct access to the :term:`m/z` and :term:`RT` value from Python.
+Each entry in the :py:class:`~.FeatureMap` is a so-called :py:class:`~.Feature` and allows direct access to the m/z and RT value from Python.
 Again, we can learn this by inspecting ``help(f)`` or by consulting the manual.

 Note: the output file that we have written (``output.featureXML``) is an